corinnaerin/dev-process-manager/README.md

 You can add or edit the commands in `./config/commands.json` to fit your own development environment and processes.
 The JSON is just a simple map from the command name (which can be whatever you want) and a configuration object that should match the linked API doc for [child_process.spawn](https://nodejs.org/docs/latest-v8.x/api/child_process.html#child_process_child_process_spawn_command_args_options_).

+### Unsupported command options

+The following options are controlled by this script and cannot be overridden by command configurations:

+* stdio
+* detached

 ### Additional options / behavior